Category: Municipalities

 ABOUT THE WORLD GAMES 2022

 The World Games 2022 Birmingham will be an extraordinary Olympic-style sports experience where elite athletes from all over the world compete for gold in 34 unique, multi-disciplinary sports.
 Featuring 3,600 athletes from more than 100 countries, the international event will unite global fans with the Birmingham community in 25+ unique venues around the greater metropolitan area.
 The World Games 2022 Birmingham, which marks the 40th anniversary of the event, will take place from July 7-17, 2022 and will generate an estimated $256 million in economic impact.
 The World Games was established by the International World Games Association, an organization recognized by the International Olympic Committee.
-For more information visit TWG2022.com or on FacebookInstagram, or Twitter.
+For more information visit on FacebookInstagram, or Twitter.

 HPM Serving as Owner’s Representative for Massive BJCC Expansion and Renovation Project